 National Learn To Sail Month

-July is “National Learn To Sail Month” and, with that, the American Sailing Association is encouraging as many people as possible to get out on the water and learn to sail.
-While sailing is a lifestyle choice at ASA the message is simple; sailing is for everyone.
-Recently, ASA launched the “Women on the Water” campaign to get more women sailing and this is an extension of that campaign as we encourage everyone to get out and enjoy the water.
+July is “National Learn To Sail Month” and, with that, American Sailing is encouraging as many people as possible to get out on the water and learn to sail.
+Sailing is a lifestyle choice, and at American Sailing the message is simple — sailing is for everyone.

 Why Should You Sail?